LeahRoberts/DISCus/README.rst

 BWA_Bedops_aligner
 ==================

-Script for aligning illumina paired end reads with BWA and counting read overlap using Bedops
+Script for aligning illumina paired end reads with BWA and counting read overlap using: (1) Bedops; and (2) read-pairs traversing the desired region.

 How-To: Run Me
 ---------------